ejulien/UNMAINTAINED-Smack/README.md

 -----------------

 smack is a tool by programmers for programmers, meant to remain simple.
-The goal is to have it work 75% of the time and remain easy to fix for the remaining 25% that fails.
+The goal is to have it work 75% of the time and easy to fix for the 25% that fail.

 Installation
 ------------